artxia/backup/rocket-booster-proxy/README.md

 };
 ```

-To load balance HTTP traffic to a group of servers, pass an array of server objects to `upstream`.
-Each request will be passed to a randomly selected server.
+To load balance HTTP traffic to a group of servers, pass an array of server configurations to `upstream`.
+Each request will be forwarded to a randomly selected server.
+Other load balancing algorithms will be implemented in the future.

 ```ts
 const config = {